Leading Speeding Offence Lawyers Sydney

 Yes, the penalties are much stricter.
 A learner or provisional driver caught speeding by 10km/h or less receives 4 demerit points, which is often enough to trigger a licence suspension.
 This is why expert legal advice is critical for new drivers.

-What happens if i just pay the speeding fine?
+What happens if I just pay the speeding fine?

 Paying the fine means you accept guilt for the offence.
 The demerit points will be added to your record, and if this results in a licence suspension, you will have to serve it.
 Once paid, you lose the right to challenge the fine or the suspension in court.